 For this particular recipe, I used Dogfish Head Punkin Ale.
 We actually used it to dip in some beer cheese soup, so we got to enjoy two recipes made with beer.
 What could be better?
 So if you’ve never tried beer bread, give it a try and it might become your go-to for a quick bread recipe.
 Enjoy!

 - Flaky Buttermilk Biscuits

 - 1 tbsp baking powder

 - 1 1/2 tsp sea salt

 - Preheat oven to 375F and grease 9x5 loaf pan.

 - In large bowl mix flour, baking powder, and salt.
 Add beer and honey and mix until just combined.
 Pour into loaf pan.
-Place sliced butter so it covers the entire bread mixture.
+Pour melted butter over the entire bread mixture.